Magnesium Cured My Tinnitus

 What foods are rich in magnesium?

-Foods like spinach, almonds, cashews, black beans, and avocados are all good sources of magnesium.
+Foods such as spinach, almonds, cashews, black beans, and avocados are good sources of magnesium.